 Those who come into residential care after being sectioned under the Mental Health Act receive all their care fully-funded by the NHS with no means test, although their ongoing needs may be no different to those of a person in the same home who is being charged 100% costs under social care.
 How is this fair?

-And even those who do qualify for CHC may still be charged more than 40% in top-ups by the care provider under guise of "lifestyle choice", to make up the shortfall between NHS Clinical Commissioning Group (CCG) tariff and what the provider claims to be actual costs, even though this is technically illegal under NHS rules (see last point under FAQs on that link) and they decline to publish any breakdown of income versus expenditure for transparency.
+And even those who do qualify for CHC may in practice receive only part funding from the cash-strapped NHS, with more than 40% of costs sometimes being charged to the individual in top-ups by the care provider under guise of "lifestyle choice", to make up the shortfall between NHS Clinical Commissioning Group (CCG) contribution and private tariff/actual costs, even though this is technically illegal under NHS rules (see last point under FAQs on that link) and the provider declines to publish any breakdown of income versus expenditure for transparency.

-What’s the difference between hospital treatment and residential care in terms of immediate, practical need to keep a person alive and well?
+So what’s the difference between hospital treatment and residential or home care in terms of immediate, practical need to keep a person alive and well?
 None.
 Yet one is fully funded at point of need and the other is not.

 I agree that it’s reasonable to make some contribution for long-term care, if you can afford it.
 Those like my mum are lucky to have enough savings to provide some choice of care, when others struggle to secure even basic public funding.